angular/angular-cli/.github/SAVED_REPLIES.md

 Angular CLI always runs *some* static analysis, even in JIT mode, in order to discover lazy-loaded routes.
 This may cause a lot of static analysis errors to surface when importing your project into the CLI, or upgrading for older versions where we didn't run this kind of analysis.

-Below are good resources on how to to debug these errors:
+Below are good resources on how to debug these errors:
 - https://gist.github.com/chuckjaz/65dcc2fd5f4f5463e492ed0cb93bca60
 - https://github.com/rangle/angular-2-aot-sandbox#aot-dos-and-donts